Table of Contents

 You could switch between a home WiFi network and your mobile data network.

-Tor (The Onion Router) is a browser software that facilitates users to communicate anonymously online.
-Tor ensures that your internet connection is secured against prying eyes via its relays or nodes.
+Tor (The Onion Router) is browser software that allows users to communicate anonymously online.
+Its relays or nodes ensure that your internet connection is secured against prying eyes.

 VPNs are largely regarded as the most reliable and safe way to browse anonymously online.
-This is primarily due to the way a VPN works, by assigning you a temporary virtual IP address.
+This is primarily because VPNs work by assigning you a temporary virtual IP address.

 Essentially, a VPN masks your real IP address and assigns you a different IP address of a location that’s dissimilar to yours, securing your online activities against prying eyes.